-Changing Management Perspective.
+Changing Management Perspectives.
 The most critical internal barriers to seizing the business opportunities at the bottom of the pyramid are those of perception.
 Unless CEOs and other key business leaders confront their own preconceptions, companies are unlikely to master the real challenges of these unconventional markets.
 While most discussion of BOP markets center around the financial investments needed, the real constraint, we believe, is the need for human capital development.
 We need to develop managers, development engineers, and sales forces that understand and are excited by the opportunities BOP markets offer.

-The traditional workforce in a multinational is so rigidly socialized to run a highcost operation that without specific training and socialization, they are unlikely to see new opportunities.
+The traditional workforce in a multinational is so rigidly socialized to run a high-cost operation that without specific training and socialization, they are unlikely to see new opportunities.
 We need a MNC equivalent of the Peace Corps that allows young managers to spend a couple of formative years in BOP markets.
 Few companies have developed a cadre of people who are comfortable with these markets.
 Hindustan Lever may be one of the exceptions.
 The company expects all of its executive recruits to spend at least eight weeks living in the villages of India to get a "gut level" experience of the reality in Indian BOP markets.
-They must be involved in some project in the villagebuilding a road, cleaning up the water catchment area, teaching in the school or improving the health clinic.
+They must be involved in some project in the village-building a road, cleaning up the water catchment area, teaching in the school or improving the health clinic.
 The goal is to engage with the local population.
-Even with this approach, HLL feels that managers can easily get disconnected from their reality.
-They are initiating a massive program for managers at all levels-from the CEO downto reconnect with their customers by visiting the villages, talking to the rural and urban poor, visiting the shops that these customers frequent, and asking them about their experience with HLL products and those of its competitors.
+Even with this approach, HLL feels that managers at all levels-from the CEO down-to reconnect with their customers by visiting the villages, talking to the rural and urban poor, visiting the shops that these customers frequent, and asking them about their experience with HLL products and those of its competitors.
 Such efforts are still very rare.